- SpecialisationEngineering and Technical Trades

 Job on deployment

 Armourers are deployed on a variety of overseas exercises and missions primarily in support of other units.
-Recent deployments include Afghanistan and Timor-Lesté.
+Recent deployments include Afghanistan, Iraq and Timor-Lesté.
 While on deployment you will provide weapon maintenance and minor engineering support for the mission.

 The light infantry won’t be able to get in there as fast as us, so if they want to send us in and get the job done then we’re in there fast.